mtpearce/mtpearce.github.io/publications.md

 <h5>2015</h5>

 <ul class="publications">
  <li>Pearce, M. T. (2015). <a href="assets/papers/Pearce2015.pdf">Effects of expertise on the cognitive and neural processes involved in musical appreciation.</a>  In J.P.
 Huston, M. Nadal, L. Agnati, F. Mora, and C.J.
 Cela-Conde (eds.), <i>Art, Aesthetics and the Brain</i> (pp. 319-338).
-Oxford: Oxford University Press.</li>
+Oxford University Press.</li>

  <li>Pearce, M. T. & Halpern, A. R. (2015). <a href="assets/papers/PearceHalpern2015.pdf">Age-related patterns in emotions evoked by music.</a> <i>Psychology of Aesthetics, Creativity and the Arts</i>, 9, 248-253. https://doi.org/10.1037/a0039279</li>